 - Turn On Two-Factor Authentication (2FA) – If a retailer offers it, this is an additional online security measure where a secondary device under your control is used to authenticate your identity.
 This is typically your smartphone, and common methods of implementation include receiving an email, text message, or phone call in addition to using your username and password to log in.
 This is also referred to as Multi-Factor Authentication (MFA), implying two or more devices.
 More on 2FA and MFA here.

 - Check The “From:” Email Address – If you receive an enticing offer or sale via email, check the source of the email and examine the “from” email address.
 The name is often spoofed to look like a friend, but the email address will be bogus.
 This type of scam is known as phishing and is the most prevalent type of wire fraud.
-Caution – sophisticated hackers are also able to “spoof” the email address (fake it), so when in doubt, don’t click or open any attachments.
+Caution – sophisticated hackers can also “spoof” the email address (fake it), so when in doubt, don’t click or open any attachments.
 It’s always best to go to the retailer’s website directly versus clicking on any links you receive via email or text message.